-IT IS HEREBY ORDERED that this Order supersedes Order 2009-0009-DWQ as amended by Order 2010-0014-DWQ and 2012-0006-DWQ except for: (1) the requirement to submit annual reports by September 1, 2023, (2) enforcement purposes, and (3) as set forth in section III.C of this Order.
-The Discharger shall comply with the requirements in this Order to meet the provisions contained in Division 7 of the California Water Code (commencing with Section 13000) and regulations adopted thereunder, and the provisions of the federal Clean Water Act and regulations and guidelines adopted thereunder.
+IT IS HEREBY ORDERED that this Order supersedes Order 2009-0009-DWQ as amended by Order 2010-0014-DWQ and 2012-0006-DWQ except for: (1) the requirement to submit annual reports by September 1, 2023, (2) enforcement purposes, and (3) as set forth in Section III.C of this Order.
+The discharger shall comply with the requirements in this Order to meet the provisions contained in Division 7 of the California Water Code (commencing with § 13000) and regulations adopted thereunder, and the provisions of the federal Clean Water Act and regulations and guidelines adopted thereunder.

+IT IS ALSO HEREBY ORDERED that on or after [100 days after Adoption Date], a discharger deploying Executive Order N-73-20 may obtain regulatory coverage through the statewide programmatic permitting option in Section III.B.4 under Order 2009-0009-DWQ as amended by Orders 2010-0014-DWQ and 2012-0006-DWQ until September 1, 2023 according to section III.C of this Order or under this Order 2022-XXXX-DWQ on or after September 1, 2023.

-I, Jeanine Townsend, Clerk to the Board, do hereby certify that this Order with all attachments is a full, true, and correct copy of an Order adopted by the State Water Resources Control Board, on XXXX XX, XXXX.
+I, Jeanine Townsend, Clerk to the Board, do hereby certify that this Order with all attachments is a full, true, and correct copy of an Order adopted by the State Water Resources Control Board, on XXXX XX, 202X.

 AYE: